Lebanon & Jordan Encounters

 After a day of activities, we'll make our way down to our resort right on the banks of the Dead Sea, where you have some free time to swim - or rather float - in its incredibly salty waters and to relax by the hotel pool.
 Don't forget a newspaper or magazine for your iconic Dead Sea photo!

-Day 15 : Madaba, Mount Nebo And Roman Jerash
+Day 15 : Madaba, Mount Nebo and Roman Jerash

 Accommodation Name: Amman hotel